Chedworth: Roman villa

-The villa is a 1,700-year-old farmstead between Yanworth and Withington, about 31/2 miles or 5.5 km from Chedworth village by road, although it sits to the south of the River Coln and so is within Chedworth parish.
-It is connected with Chedworth village by two alternative long-distance footpaths, the Macmillan Way and the Monarch's Way, both about 1 mile in walking distance.
-The villa was discovered by accident in 1864.
+The villa is a 1,700-year-old farmstead between Yanworth and Withington, about 31/2 miles (5.5 km) from Chedworth village by road, although it sits to the south of the River Coln and so is within Chedworth parish.
+It is connected with Chedworth village by two long-distance footpaths, the Macmillan Way and the Monarch's Way, both about 1 mile in walking distance.
+The villa was discovered by chance in 1864.
 It is the remains of one of the largest Romano-British villas in England, featuring several mosaics, two bathhouses, hypocausts (underfloor heating), a water-shrine and a latrine.
 The water shrine became very special as the Romans used it to worship the goddess of the natural spring that gives it an endless amount of water.
-New facilities opened in 2014.
+New visitor facilities opened in 2014.

 History

 The parish church of St Andrew is of 12th century Norman origin, but was much rebuilt in the second half of the 15th century.
 The south doorway has been described as "a most notable piece of rich Perpendicular work" and the south range of five Perpendicular windows has also been admired: "The interior is very charming because these great Perpendicular windows are like a wall of clear tinted glass which reflects the light onto the plastered walls."